atingupta2005/puppet-sep-22/Day2/01-adhoc-commands/02-Puppet CLI Commands.md

 puppet config print runinterval expr 1800 / 60
 systemctl status puppet

-## Create New Environments
- - By default all agents work in the production environment
- - We can create more environments on the Puppet server and configure agents to use them mkdir -p /etc/puppetlabs/code/environments/dev/manifests tree /etc/puppetlabs/code/environments clear

-#When our agent runs, it will request for settings from dev environment
-puppet config set environment dev --section=agent puppet agent -t

-#Swtich back
-puppet config set environment production --section=agent puppet agent -t

 ## BASH Aliases
  - We may often move to the manifest directory